markmead/blog/posts/laravel-livewire-recaptcha-v2.md

 the following.

 - Checks an element exists with that `id`
-- Initalises and renders a Google reCaptcha on that element
+- Initialises and renders a Google reCaptcha on that element
 - Adds a callback to the function based on the `id`

 This will create callback function name such as `recaptchaASubmit`.